adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter3/domainmgr.md

 ```

 We are using `[ExpandProperty]` to expand the Customer and Equipment data so that it is transferred with the Job object.
-We also have to use a sub-classed version of the MappedEntityDomainManager to do some of the work.
-The `MappedEntityDomainManager`
+The `MappedEntityDomainManager` is an abstract type, so we have to create a concrete implementation.
+Fortunately, most
+of the work is done for us.
+There are already concrete versions of most of the methods we require (like insert, delete
-does not deal with replacements nor optimistic concurrency - features we want.
-We can sub-class to `DefaultMappedEntityDomainManager`
+and lookup).
+The `MappedEntityDomainManager` needs help to deal with replacements nor optimistic concurrency - features
-to handle this for us:
+we want.
+We can use the `DefaultMappedEntityDomainManager`to handle this for us:

 ```csharp
 namespace FieldEngineerLite.Service.Helpers